Zara Larsson: Awards and nominations

-Larsson is the recipient of numerous awards including one Bambi Award, one Electronic Dance Music Award, four Grammis, four MTV European Music Awards and eight Rockbjörnen.
-Alongside those accolades, she has been nominated for numerous major music awards including nominations for four Brit Awards, one Hollywood Music in Media Award, one Latin American Music Award, two MTV Video Music Awards, and one Grammy Award.
+Larsson is the recipient of numerous awards including one Bambi Award, two Electronic Dance Music Awards, four Grammis, four MTV European Music Awards and eight Rockbjörnen.
+Alongside those accolades, starting in 2016 as her breakthrough year, she has been nominated for numerous major music awards including nominations for four Brit Awards, one Hollywood Music in Media Award, one Latin American Music Award, two MTV Video Music Awards, and one Grammy Award.
+In March 2023, Larsson said: "I think I'm a little entitled to success and I think if I ever let's say get a Grammy I won't feel like 'Oh my god, I can't believe this is happening' – it's more like 'Finally, it took long enough'."
+Her first Grammy Award nomination came in November 2025 with her fifth's studio album Midnight Sun.